Seblax/trashcan-plugin/README.md

 ## 🌟 Future Features

 - 🔒 Optional permissions for who can use the trash can
-- 🎨 Fully customizable messages and interface
+- 🎨 Fully customizable interface

 ## 📜 License